SMS Technology

 On the Basic Concepts page you can read about the roles of the different SMS messaging entities, illustrated with figures depicting SMS messaging using GSM and IP connection.

-On the IP SMS technology page you can read about the convenience of connecting to the Short Message Service Center over the Internet, and you are provided with links to pages detailing the most common IP SMS protocols (Figure 1).
+On the IP SMS technology page you can read about the convenience of connecting to the Short Message Service Centre over the Internet, and you are provided with links to pages detailing the most common IP SMS protocols (Figure 1).

 ip sms gateway